KUMAWAT55/test/commands.md

     git clone <link>

 ##### "git tag" Tags a specific commit with a simple, human readable handle that never moves
+    git tag -a v1.0 -m 'this is version 1.0 tag'
     git pull
     git archive
     git diff